chiragsonani/Computer-Vision-Project/EX3_Selective_Search_for_Object_Detection/EX3_README.md

 ## 🚀 The Selective Search Pipeline

-The project tasks are structured as a step-by-step pipeline to generate object proposals:
+The tasks are structured as a step-by-step pipeline to generate object proposals:

 ### **Initial Segmentation**
 The process begins by using a graph-based algorithm, specifically the **Felzenszwalb algorithm**, to generate an initial set of small, homogeneous regions.
 This provides the base for the subsequent merging process.